xiqtcacf/IndonesianCattle-Scripts/README.md

 Script to estimate genome-wide admixture proportions using local ancestry inference with LOTER;

-Script to estimated genome-wide admixture proportions using local ancestry inference with F4-derived admixture ratio;
+Script to estimated genome-wide admixture proportions using local ancestry inference with F4 ratio;

 Script to identify regions in the genome that were introgressed from highly divergent source populations into the admixed breeds using Hmmix;